State of Market Survey Results

 In addition, the Travel Hub incorporates an innovative AI conversation-based messaging tool on the home page provided by cutting-edge technology developer Landbot.
 This powerful chatbot is embedded in the site and enables users to seek answers to any coronavirus-related travel questions in a live chat environment.

-The Travel Hub is fully integrated within FCM Hub, the gateway to the TMC’s suite of technology solutions, and can also be accessed via Sam, the AI-based mobile app used by FCM clients’ business travelers.
+The Travel Hub is fully integrated within FCM Hub, the gateway to the TMC’s suite of technology solutions, and can also be accessed via FCM Mobile, the AI-based app used by FCM clients’ business travelers.